Spectrolite~ The Finnish Stone of Light

 Spectrolite, the most valuable and rare form of labradorite, is a beautiful semi-precious gemstone with an iridescent play of color.
 Spectrolite is a member of the feldspar labradorite stone family, but it has many differences that set it apart from the more common labradorite.
 Spectrolite was entitled a gem name of its own because of the rainbow rich variety and depth of colors.The base color of spectrolite ranges from medium gray to a dark gray/black.
 As you move the stone in and out of light at different angles you will see the brilliant and unexpected flash of color, an effect known as “Labradorescence” or “Schiller”.
 The appearance and disappearance of color-play is its most striking feature in this gemstone.
 This stone belongs to the plagioclase feldspar group.
 Other examples of popular feldspar varieties include sunstone, moonstone, amazonite and noble orthoclase.

 Spectrolite is found only at Ylamaa, a remote location in eastern Finland.
-The most valuable and rarest spectrolite displays an amazing combination of shades of red, magenta, pink, purple, violet, bright teal blue,green, yellow and orange…. virtually the entire color spectrum.
+Other forms of feldspar,one example being Madagascar labradorite, are incorrectly identified as spectrolite due the unusually rare color variety sometimes found within the material.
+But the tell tale sign is the gray base coloring in all labradorite.
+True spectrolite has a black base color, making the colors more striking due to the color contrast.
+The most valuable and rarest spectrolite displays an amazing combination of shades of red, magenta, pink, purple, violet, bright teal blue ,green, yellow and orange…. virtually the entire color spectrum.

-A one-of-a-kind reversible spectrolite pendant I made with pink sapphire and tanzanite accents.
+Below shows a one-of-a-kind reversible spectrolite pendant we made with pink sapphire and tanzanite accents.

 An incredible, rare full spectrum spectrolite gemstone!